Gain access to personalized product screening, the best pricing, rewards, and more!

 Once you have successfully eliminated the infestation of almond moths, you need to take measures to ensure they don't infest again.
 Here are some tasks we suggest:

-• It’s best to keep food in tight-fitting or sealed containers.
+- It’s best to keep food in tight-fitting or sealed containers.
 Put cereals, grains, and flour in containers that can be tightly air-sealed.
-Pet food and bird seed are often overlooked and highly conducive for pantry pests, so it’s important to also store your pet food in sealed containers.
+Pet food and bird seed are often overlooked and highly conducive to pantry pests, so storing pet food in sealed containers is important.
 By keeping food in air-tight containers, you can stop infestations from spreading.
-If an infestation starts inside a sealed container, that means the food was already infested with eggs before it went in, and you can throw it out without risking the rest of your pantry.
+If an infestation starts inside a sealed container, the food was already infested with eggs before it went in, and you can throw it out without risking the rest of your pantry.

-• Finally, keep up with regular pesticide applications to ensure protection throughout the year.
-With Novacide Flea & Tick Killer 7-month residual, we recommend you apply twice a year for preventative applications.
-Be sure to check traps regularly and replace them every 3 months.
+- Finally, keep up with regular pesticide applications to ensure yearly protection.
+With Novacide Flea & Tick Killer's 7-month residual, we recommend applying it twice a year for preventative applications.
+Be sure to check traps regularly and replace them every three months.

 Key Takeaways